 Hereditary Fructose Intolerance (HFI) should not be confused with Fructose Malabsorption.
 They are two different conditions but with some similar symptoms.
-In HFI fructose is not properly metabolised due to a deficiency of the enzyme, aldolase B. Normally, once fructose is absorbed it is transformed into fructose-1-phosphate by an enzyme called fructose-1-phosphate aldolase.
-Aldolase B in turn finishes the partially converted fructose to glucose (for energy).
-Lack of aldolase B results in the accumulation of fructose-1-phosphate in the liver, kidneys and intestine.
-This inhibits glycogen breakdown and glucose synthesis, thereby causing severe hypoglycaemia (low sugar levels) following ingestion of fructose.
+In HFI fructose is not properly metabolised once inside our blood.
+This is due to a deficiency of an enzyme called aldolase B produced by the liver.
+Normally, once fructose is absorbed mentioned enzyme transforms fructose into glucose, the sugar our body utilises to burn energy (like fuel of a car).
+Untransformed fructose remains in the blood stream and collected in the liver and kidney causing severe hypoglycaemia (low sugar levels) following ingestion of fructose.

 Clinical symptoms include severe abdominal pain, vomiting, and hypoglycemia following ingestion of fructose or other sugars metabolized through fructose-1-phosphate.
 Prolonged fructose ingestion in infants leads ultimately to hepatic and/or renal failure and death.
 Patients develop a strong distaste for sweet food, and can avoid a recurrence of symptoms chronic course of the disease by remaining on a fructose free diet.